-Seattle officer recorded joking about woman killed by a police car
+Seattle officer recorded joking about Indian woman killed by a police car

-An investigation is underway over a bodycam footage that appears to show a Seattle police officer laughing about a woman fatally struck by a patrol car.
+An investigation is under way over a bodycam footage that appears to show a Seattle police officer laughing about a woman fatally struck by a patrol car.

 Officer Daniel Auderer was responding to an incident where Jaahnavi Kandula, 23, was killed near her university.

-In the video, the officer is heard suggesting that Ms Kandula's life had "limited value" and the city should "just write a cheque".
+In the video, the officer is heard suggesting the Indian student's life had "limited value" and the city should "just write a cheque".

 The officer has said his comments were taken out of context.

-Ms Kandula, a graduate student from India at the Northeastern University, was hit and killed by a police car while crossing the street on 23 January.
+Ms Kandula, a graduate student at the Northeastern University, was hit and killed by a police car while crossing the street on 23 January.

 According to The Seattle Times, citing a police investigation report, the officer driving the car was going 74mph (119km/h) and the graduate student's body was thrown more than 100ft (30m).